lisp-mirror/trivial-pooled-database/CONTRIBUTING.md

 ## Reporting Bugs

 Bugs don't like to be ignored!
-Should you find a bug, please report it using the [New Issue] (https://gitlab.com/ediethelm/trivial-pooled-database/issues/new "Report a new issue") functionality.
+Should you find a bug, please report it using the [New Issue](https://gitlab.com/ediethelm/trivial-pooled-database/issues/new "Report a new issue") functionality.

 Issue reports must contain at least the following information:
 1. A description of your use-case good enough to reproduce the issue